williamchou500/Recipe-Ratings-Analysis/README.md

 	frameborder="0"
 ></iframe>

-The test returned a p-value of 0.023, meaning that the difference is significant and the precision for recipes with under 10 steps is not the same as the precision for recipes with over 10 steps.
+The test returned a p-value of **0.03**, meaning that the difference is significant at a 0.05 significance level and the precision for recipes with under 10 steps is not the same as the precision for recipes with over 10 steps.

-## Conclusion